Hipp Holding: History

 In 1899, Joseph Hipp (1867–1926) started producing rusk flour in his bakery, which had been part of the gingerbread bakers that had existed in Pfaffenhofen for centuries, which his son Georg Hipp (1905–1967) sold in Munich starting in 1921.
 Later, the company switched production mainly to "J. Hipp's children's rusk flour", but the gingerbread and wax-drawing workshops continued to operate.
 After the death of Joseph Hipp, Georg Hipp took over the production of the rusk flour and his mother Maria added a café to the business.
 In 1932 the business was split up, and his brother Hans Hipp took over the café, which along with the confectionery and gingerbread shop still exists today.

 Georg Hipp founded the company "Nährmittel Hipp" on 1 July 1932.
 That same year he began to produce baby food in a former hops hall on part of today's company premises.
 Because of problems with the National Socialists, production was moved to Munich.
 When the buildings were destroyed in an air raid in 1944, Hipp settled back in Pfaffenhofen.
 There the company developed into a leading company in the food industry.

 From the mid-1950s, Hipp was the first company in Germany to industrially produce baby food in cans, but for hygienic reasons of the fruit and vegetable menus have been in jars since 1959/1960.

 In 1964, Georg's son Claus Hipp joined his father's business and he took over management in 1967.
 For a long time the management consisted of the three brothers Claus Hipp, Georg Johannes Hipp and Paulus Hipp.
 Georg Johannes Hipp left in 2010, and over time other family members joined.

 In 2016, Hipp took over the plant of the dairy industry company Herford GmbH & Co.
 KG (MIG) from the DMK subsidiary Humana GmbH in Herford.
 Milk powder and baby food are manufactured there.

+A recall of Hipp baby food from Spar stores in Austria and Germany was initiated on April 17, 2026, due to concerns that glass packaging might have been contaminated with poison.
+On April 18, 2026, it was reported that rat poison had been found in a glass jar of vegetable puree in Austria, Czech Republic and Slovakia.